subham612/1st-repo/README.md

 # 1st-repo
-this is my first repository auther - subham mohanty
+this is my first repository auther - Subham Mohanty